clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 ###Rewrite Rules

-To make allow Apple Clients to use pretty configuration URLs like [http://su.example.com:8088]() lets enable Rewrite Rules for the www directory.
+To allow Apple Clients to use pretty configuration URLs like [http://su.example.com:8088]() lets enable Rewrite Rules for the www directory.

 ``nano /usr/local/asus/www/.htaccess``